Jake Broughton

 jake@mythical.fish

-My name is Jake Broughton; I'm a solution-finder and full-stack software engineer, specializing in JavaScript and Ruby.
+My name is Jake Broughton; I'm a solution-finder and full-stack software engineer, in recent years working mostly with Typescript, React, and related libraries.

 I'm currently looking for the following: